-There are three copies of From A to Biba by Barbara Hulanicki in the Sweet Jane household (two paperback and one hardback edition) and each of them have been read cover to cover over the years.
-Actually, i've read this book so many times now that i've lost count of precisely how many at this stage.
-Over the past year or so i've been thinking a lot about chapter seven and page 120 in particular, which takes us up to the year 1970.
+There are three copies of From A to Biba by Barbara Hulanicki in the Sweet Jane household (two paperback and one hardback edition) and each of them have been read cover to cover many times, but this past year or so, I've been thinking a lot about chapter seven, and page 120 in particular, which takes us up to the year 1970.
 At this point in time Barbara and her husband Fitz had begun to successfully launch the Biba Cosmetics range abroad, but they had yet to conquer the USA.
-As Barbara herself says "it's a very tough market to break into and you really have to wait for your opportunity" and that opportunity eventually came knocking in the form of the influential Seventeen Magazine editor Rosemary McMurtney, who approached the couple in London and suggested that they should start to sell their clothes in America.
-She said that if they managed the distribution themselves she would do a feature on them in the magazine which had a circulation of several million copies per month, however, they didn't want to become just wholesalers as they felt it would be bad for their image, instead they agreed that they would make up some exclusive Biba designs and sell the patterns through the McCalls pattern catalogue along with some specially designed Biba fabrics by Tootal which could be bought at Macy's department store.
+As Barbara herself says "it's a very tough market to break into and you really have to wait for your opportunity"...and that opportunity eventually came knocking in the form of the influential Seventeen Magazine editor Rosemary McMurtney, who approached the couple while she was in London, and suggested that they should start to sell their clothes in America.
+She said that if they managed the distribution themselves, she would do a feature on them in the magazine, which had a circulation of several million copies per month.
+However, they didn't want to become just wholesalers as they felt it would be bad for their image, so instead they agreed that they would make up some exclusive Biba designs and sell the patterns through the McCalls pattern catalogue, along with some specially designed Biba fabrics by Tootal which could be bought at Macy's department store.
 Another reason why this chapter has intrigued me for such a long time is particularly due to the fact that Barbara also mentions that the clothes were photographed by Sarah Moon in a marvellous 1920s round tower in the Au Printemps store in Paris.
-So, after a lot of searching online, I finally found a copy of the Seventeen magazine issue in december and bought it for myself as a christmas present... and here it is, 41 years later almost to the day - Biba's american debut.
+So, after a lot of searching online, I finally found a copy of the Seventeen magazine issue in December, and bought it for myself as a Christmas present... and here it is, 41 years later almost to the day - Biba's american debut.
 Happy 2012 everyone, hope it's a great one!

 Wide Eyed Biba doll, plays a softgirl game with flowery innocence.
 She's midi-pretty as you please in a button-upper with puff and cuff sleevery.
 Cotton broadcloth; about $2.40 a yard.
 Fabrics by Tootal for Biba.
 All fashions from McCall's pattern 2746.
 The baubles are real antiques.